Argo-Navis-Dev/capacitor-passkey-plugin/README.md

 # Capacitor Passkey Plugin

-A custom Capacitor plugin that implements WebAuthn passkey creation and authentication for both Android and iOS platforms.
-This plugin enables passwordless authentication using biometric and device credentials, providing a secure and seamless user experience for mobile applications.
+A cross-platform Capacitor plugin that implements WebAuthn passkey creation and authentication for iOS, Android, and Web platforms.
+This plugin enables passwordless authentication using biometric and device credentials, providing a secure and seamless user experience across mobile apps and web browsers.

 ## Features

-- **Cross-platform support**: Native implementation for both Android and iOS
+- **Full cross-platform support**: Native implementations for iOS, Android, and Web
 - **Passkey creation**: Register new passkeys with biometric or device authentication
 - **Passkey authentication**: Sign in users with existing passkeys
 - **WebAuthn compatible**: Follows WebAuthn standards for credential management
-- **Secure storage**: Leverages platform-specific secure credential storage (Android Credential Manager API and iOS Keychain)
+- **Platform-optimized**: Uses iOS Keychain, Android Credential Manager API, and native browser WebAuthn
+- **Unified API**: Same TypeScript interface works across all platforms

 ## Installation